panoptesDev/panoptis-program-library/docs/src/feature-proposal.md

 The
 [feature](https://docs.rs/solana-program/latest/solana_program/feature/index.html)
 and [feature_set](https://docs.rs/solana-sdk/latest/solana_sdk/feature_set/index.html)
-Rust modules are the primitives for this facility, and the `solana feature` command-line subcommands allow for easy feature status inspection and feature activation.
+Rust modules are the primitives for this facility, and the `safecoin feature` command-line subcommands allow for easy feature status inspection and feature activation.

-The `solana feature activate` workflow was designed for use by the core Solana developers to allow for low-overhead addition of non-controversial network features over time.
+The `safecoin feature activate` workflow was designed for use by the core Safecoin developers to allow for low-overhead addition of non-controversial network features over time.